shikhragimov/ds_proto_docker/README.md

     docker run --gpus all --rm nvidia/cuda nvidia-smi
     ```
 ## Running
+### Prerunning
+Review [`requirements.txt`](requirements.txt) file, here you can add or remove pip packages, there are already several common packages.
 ### Case 1 - using only Docker
 You will get most basic docker image and container.
 It is sufficient for work with notebooks and also with tensorboard